 There are many reasons to get an early and accurate diagnosis if you suspect dementia.
 Included: treatment is sometimes more effective when started early, early diagnosis gives one time to get affairs in order, and diagnosis might be more accurate if done early.
-Most importantly, there are many diseases and conditions that mimic Alzheimers disease as well as the symptoms associated with most other causes of dementia.
+Most importantly, there are many diseases and conditions that mimic Alzheimer’s disease as well as the symptoms associated with most other causes of dementia.
+A condition as seemingly simple as Vitamin B12 deficiency has been diagnosed as dementia.

 If it looks like a duck and quacks like a duck… it isn’t necessarily a duck.

-There are a number of conditions that can mimic symptoms of dementia.
+There are a number of conditions that mimic Alzheimer’s and other kinds of dementia.
 Normal pressure hydrocephalus (NPH) is an abnormal buildup of cerebral spinal fluid in parts of the brain.
 NPH can cause Alzheimer’s-like symptoms, including cognitive and memory problems, attention deficit, speech problems, and mood swings.
 Little wonder that it is often misdiagnosed as dementia.

 an acutely disturbed state of mind that occurs in fever, intoxication, and other disorders and is characterized by restlessness, illusions, and incoherence of thought and speech.